django/deps/draft/0007-dependency-policy.rst

   should have a vulnerability disclosure policy, security-specific contacts, and a history of taking vulnerabilities seriously.

 - **Works on all the same platforms as Django does** - Linux, Mac, Windows, and all supported Python versions (including PyPy).
 This probably means that dependencies that require C extensions are probably not acceptable [1]_.

 - **Backwards compatible** in minor releases.
 We should be able to specify as wide a range of required versions as possible so that releases of Django are de-coupled (as much as possible) from dependencies.
 Generally, we'll want to specify dependencies as ``foo>=1.0,<2.0``, and be confident that point-releases of ``foo`` won't break Django.

 Again, these are guidelines.
 At the end of the day, the criteria comes down to "would we include this code in Django?"
-The Tech Board has the final call.
+The Steering Council has the final call.

 ..
 [1] Note the "probably" there.
 It is, in principle, possible to distribute
        C extensions in a way that no longer requires a compiler -- platform-